GADformer: A Transparent Transformer Model for Group Anomaly Detection on Trajectories: Abstract

 \section{Abstract}

-Group Anomaly Detection (GAD) reveals anomalous behavior among groups consisting of multiple member instances, which are, individually considered, not necessarily anomalous.
+Group Anomaly Detection (GAD) identifies unusual pattern in groups where individual members might not be anomalous.
 This task is of major importance across multiple disciplines, in which also sequences like trajectories can be considered as a group.
-However, with increasing amount and heterogenity of group members, actual abnormal groups get harder to detect, especially in an unsupervised or semi-supervised setting.
-Recurrent Neural Networks are well established deep sequence models, but recent works have shown that their performance can decrease with increasing sequence lengths.
-Hence, we introduce with this paper GADFormer, a GAD specific BERT architecture, capable to perform attention-based Group Anomaly Detection on trajectories in an unsupervised and semi-supervised setting.
-We show formally and experimentally how trajectory outlier detection can be realized as an attention-based Group Anomaly Detection problem.
-Furthermore, we introduce a Block Attention-anomaly Score (BAS) to improve the interpretability of transformer encoder blocks for GAD.
-In addition to that, synthetic trajectory generation allows us to optimize the training for domain-specific GAD.
-In extensive experiments we investigate our approach versus GRU in their robustness for trajectory noise and novelties on synthetic and real world datasets.
+As groups become more diverse in heterogeneity and size, detecting group anomalies becomes challenging, especially without supervision.
+Though Recurrent Neural Networks are well established deep sequence models, their performance can decrease with increasing sequence lengths.
+Hence, this paper introduces GADformer, a BERT-based model for attention-driven GAD on trajectories in unsupervised and semi-supervised settings.
+We demonstrate how group anomalies can be detected by attention-based GAD.
+We also introduce the Block-Attention-anomaly-Score (BAS) to enhance model transparency by scoring attention patterns.
+In addition to that, synthetic trajectory generation allows various ablation studies.
+In extensive experiments we investigate our approach versus related works in their robustness for trajectory noise and novelties on synthetic data and three real world datasets.